the76000/Capping-UI-/README.md

 Congratulations, first of all, if you are in Professor Algozine's class, you are very lucky to have such a great professor.

-Next thing is, you are in for a lot of work.
+Next thing is, get ready to work

 This project, as im sure you know by now, is to create a web reporting system for the local CPCA They have no online system and currently do everything by hand.